ysawa/jquery-store/README.markdown

 date, function, and undefined are not processed well.
 This plugin processes those objects as Some implementation of JSON.stringify do.

-The data of date is converted to the string of ISO 8601 Time format.
+The datum of date is converted to the string of ISO 8601 Time format.

     YYYY-MM-DDThh:mm:ss.sZ (eg 1997-07-16T19:20:30.045Z)